Welsh Rabbit is a traditional New England dish imported from the UK, but in Vermont we add a little maple twist!

 By the way, this is a vegetarian dish, and was never made with rabbit, any more than mock turtle soup has turtle in it.

-1 cup light cream, half and half, or milk, warmed
+1 cup light cream, half and half, dairy or plant milk, warmed

 3 tbsp. butter